There I was happy in my own little world of model trains. And then I saw the odd expression on the face of a lady walking past.

 He glanced knife and then at another passenger, his concern visibly increasing.

-It took me a good few minutes explaining how I make model railways and the blade was for model making.
-Afterwards he was fine and we had an interesting chat about the hobby but for a few minutes there I suspect he was very close to running off and calling British Transport Police.
+It took me a good few minutes explaining how I make model railways and the blade was for this and not something unpleasant.
+Afterward, he was fine and we had an interesting chat about the hobby but for a few minutes there I suspect he was very close to running off and calling British Transport Police.

 But these aren’t my most embarrassing moment.